ADGEfficiency/programming-resources/data-engineering/README.md

 Text or binary
 - everything can read text

 Text versus binary

-- opening binary files in text editors -> wierd characters / numbers
+- opening binary files in text editors -> weird characters / numbers

 Binary = more compact, but not human readable